intelligentnode/IntelliNode/README.md

 # Intelligent Node

-IntelliNode is a javascript library that integrates cutting-edge AI models into your project.
+IntelliNode is a javascript module that integrates cutting-edge AI into your project.
 With its intuitive functions, you can easily feed data to models like ChatGPT, WaveNet, and Stable diffusion and receive generated text, speech, or images.
 It also offers high-level functions such as semantic search and chatbot capabilities.
-<br> What sets IntelliNode apart is its lightning-fast access to the latest deep learning models, allowing you to integrate them into your projects with just a few lines of code.
+<br> What sets IntelliNode apart is its lightning-fast access to the latest deep learning models with just a few lines of code.

 # Access the module
 ## Install